 Here are a few of my own recent project tutorials.
 Take a look to get a feel for what you can create with your Cricut Maker.

 The Cricut Maker is the most versatile of all the Cricut machines.
 It can create just about any project for any cutting machine.
-So if you find projects meant for the Cricut Explore or Cricut Joy, or even another brand, the Cricut Maker will likely be able to handle cutting the materials and designs You are looking to make.
+So if you find projects meant for the Cricut Explore or Cricut Joy, or even another brand, the Cricut Maker will likely be able to handle cutting the materials and designs you want to make.

 Check out my full list of over 200 Cricut projects you can make.